rails/sprockets/README.md

 If you are a library developer who is extending the functionality of Sprockets, see [Extending Sprockets](guides/extending_sprockets.md).

+If you want to work on Sprockets or better understand how it works read [How Sprockets Works](guides/how_sprockets_works.md)

 ## Behavior Overview

 You can interact with Sprockets primarily through directives and file extensions.
 This section covers how to use each of these things, and the defaults that ship with Sprockets.